Configure your Play application by setting values for configuration keys in conf/application.conf file. See also:

 Default: false

 Comma-separated list of names of additional JPA entity classes to load.
-This is useful when you have additional entities that are not in the models
+This is useful when you have additional entities that are not in the models package, such as model classes in a separate JAR.
+For example:

 org.example.model.Person, org.example.model.Organisation